PORSCHE MODEL GUIDE

 According to Porsche, the #1 focus of a 911 has always been top sports car performance.
 The 996/997 911 has this in spades.
 It is significantly faster than a 993 and its handling is far superior to a 993.
 It is a fully modern car in all respects- the A/C is great, the defroster is great and the roominess is great.
 (In order to retain some of the original DNA the radio still stinks).
 Some of the most ardent air cooled fans will say that the "996/997 is not a 911".
 I could almost promise that these folks have never driven a stock 996/997 on the track because it is pure performance that puts any earlier stock 911 to rest.
 For those that have had the pleasure of putting a 996/997 on the track would likely agree that it is the better performer right out of the box.
 In the end, and in my view, the 996/997 is a 911 just as much as the 993 or any other 911 is.
 After all, the 993 is like driving in a Lincoln compared to a 1963 911 but it's still considered a 911!

-To summarize, if you lean toward the classic look, feel and sound of the 911 than the 993 might be for you.
+In the end, if you lean toward the classic look, feel and sound of the 911 than the 993 might be for you.
 If the highest level of performance and refinement available is more important then the 996/997 is probably the place to go.
 One indisputable benefit of the 993 is value retention.
-They are holding their value very well while the 996/997 cars are still giving in to depreciation.
+They are holding their value and even appreciating in value while the 996/997 cars are still giving in to depreciation.
 And it should be mentioned here that one way to get much of the looks of the 993 with modern performance and features is to focus on the 997 ('05 and on).
-The early 997 prices are generally on par with many 993 prices.
 It's clear that Porsche wanted to bring back some of the old school 911 looks in a modern car and hence the 997.
 As stated earlier, our advice is to let your heart make 75% of the decision and your brain 25%.
 You're buying a Porsche, not a vacuum cleaner and if its not making your heart pump faster you may be in the wrong car.

 1995-1998 911: The 993